suresh2327/suresh2327/README.md

 ### 📚 Academic Projects

 **🔐 Password Locking System**
-Designed using Verilog HDL with FSM-based control logic and functional simulation.
+Project Description:
+This Verilog project implements a password lock system with secure login and password management features.
+It allows a user to log in using a default or master password, with access control and an alarm trigger after multiple failed attempts.
+The system supports password change functionality upon successful authentication.
+A separate display module shows the remaining login attempts in real-time.
+The design is tested using a comprehensive testbench covering all functional scenarios.

 **📡 APB Protocol Interfacing**
-Developed in Verilog/SystemVerilog to model protocol-level communication.
+APB Protocol Verification with Custom APB Slave (3 Registers) This project implements and verifies an APB-compliant slave with 3 addressable registers using Verilog.
+The testbench covers all APB protocol phases (IDLE, SETUP, ACCESS) and validates read/write operations across all slave addresses.
+Features include signal-level monitoring, detailed state logging, invalid access checks, and reset behavior testing.
+Suitable for learning APB protocol or integrating into SoC subsystems.
-🏅 _Selected among the top 15 teams out of 120 based on performance and design quality._
+🏅 _Selected among the top 19 teams out of 120 based on performance and design quality._

 ---